tuaris/centos-lamp/README.md

-docker-centos-lamp
+Centos with LAMP
 ==================

-Docker Image with latest Centos, PHP, Apache, and MySQl/MariaDB
+Docker Image with latest Centos, PHP, Apache, and MySQL/MariaDB